renderedtext/cucumber_booster_config2/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-TODO: how to release a new version on Gemfury.
+### How to release a new version

+Change version number in `lib/cucumber_booster_config/version.rb`, commit and push your changes.
+This will propagate the gemspec and subsequently `.gem` file that is generated on Gemfury.

+Semaphore is currently configured to push new versions to Gemfury.
+If version hasn't changed, Gemfury will simply ignore the update.

 ## Contributing